Particular/docs.particular.net/samples/routing/instance-mapping-file/sample.md

 ---
-title: Mapping endpoint instances using a shared file
+title: Mapping endpoint instances with a shared file
 summary: Mapping logical endpoints to physical instances with a shared file
 reviewed: 2016-08-01
 component: Core